Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m3/task3.2/readme.md

 ![Screenshot1](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m3/task3.2/Screenshots/1.jpg)

 2. Internet network had to be configured with the following pattern: __(D+10).M.Y.0/24__, which resulted into __13.8.92.0/24__ network.
-I subnetted it into the smaller networks with the /26 netmask.
+I subnetted it into the smaller networks with the /26 prefix.
 The table below shows those subnets with details.

 | | Subnet1 | Subnet2 | Subnet3 | Subnet 4 |
 | - | - | - | - | - |